The Affordable Care Act: Easing the Stress of Post-Divorce Health Insurance

 Health insurance, however, is not the only health-related matter that needs to be taken into consideration during the wake of a divorce, especially for those divorcing later in life.
 O’Brien’s article lists some other important factors to consider:

-Lost future caregiving:.
+:.
 When two parties divorce, both lose the possibility of cost-effective future caregiving by the other spouse.
-This often unrealized consequence of divorce can be addressed by the parties in a Marital Settlement Agreement.
+This often unrealized consequence of divorce can be addressed by the parties in a

 Sometimes we forget, in the midst of so many emotions and financial concerns, about the importance of making sure all of our post-divorce health-related needs will be met.